SUSE/manager-rancher-auto/README.md

 ```
 salt 'k3s-1.susedojo.com' pillar.get k3s:token
 ```
 Notice instead of using a wildcard here for the salt command I'm sending the query to the salt master server in my setup.
-Otherwise every server will print this data because the scope in the first top.sls file is for all hosts to see this pillar data.
-You could modify that scope in your environment to the hosts that are part of the K3s cluster.
+As I mentioned in a previous step, every server will print this data because the scope in the first top.sls file is for all minions to see this pillar data.
+You could modify that scope in your environment to the minions that are part of the K3s cluster.
 You would need to know those systems beforehand.

 ## Configuration Channels Setup